Posted on: June 5, 2025

 Repeated Violations

 These are violations that are substantially similar to a prior violation.
-If a business does not correct a previously cited violation, or a new inspection reveals a very similar violation, an OSHA inspector can issue a Repeated Violation.
+If a business does not correct a previously cited violation or a new inspection reveals a very similar violation, an OSHA inspector can issue a Repeated Violation.
 It's important to note that the previous violation does not necessarily have to be at the same worksite.
 Therefore, any citation issued anywhere should prompt company-wide policy changes to prevent future violations.

 According to the U.S. Department of Labor, the current maximum OSHA penalties, with the annual adjustment for inflation, are as follows: